rutuja060/aws-bootcamp-cruddur-2023/journal/week1.md

 **What are Docker containers?**
 Docker Containers are running instances of Docker Images, which contain all the packages necessary for running an application.

+**What is Docker Compose?**
+Docker Compose is a YAML file that contains details about the services, networks, and volumes to be used in setting up an application.
+Using Docker Compose, you can create separate containers, host them, and communicate with them.
+For communication between containers, each container will expose a port.

 --**How to install Docker on your localmachine and get the some containers running outside of Gitpod / Codespaces.**

 To run docker on your local machine go to https://www.docker.com/products/docker-desktop/ and install docker desktop.